 #> 1 Wyoming POLYGON ((-111.0449 43.3157...

 The output has two columns, one for the state name (NAME) and another called geometry.
-This data looks like the data frames you’re used to encountering, aside from two major differences.
+This data looks like the data frames you’ve seen before, aside from two major differences.

-First, a bunch of metadata appears above the data frame.
-Within this metadata, you’ll notice a line stating that the data contains one feature and one field.
-A feature is a row of data, and a field is any column containing non-spatial data.
+First, there are five lines of metadata above the data frame.
+At the top is a line stating that the data contains one feature and one field.
+A feature is a row of data, and a field is any column containing nonspatial data.
 Second, the simple features data contains geographical data in a variable called geometry.
-Because the geometry column must be present for a data frame to be geospatial data, it is not counted as a field.
+Because the geometry column must be present for a data frame to be geospatial data, it isn’t counted as a field.
 Let’s look at each part of this simple features data.

 The Geometry Type

-The geometry type represents the shape of the geospatial data we’re working with, which are typically shown in all caps.
+The geometry type represents the shape of the geospatial data you’re working with, and is typically shown in all caps.
 In this case, the relatively simple POLYGON type represents a single polygon.
-We can use ggplot to display this data by calling geom_sf(), a special geom designed to work with simple features data:
+You can use ggplot to display this data by calling geom_sf(), a special geom designed to work with simple features data:

 library(tidyverse)